CASA0021Group5/GPP/README.md

 ## 🌊 Why a Lighthouse?

 🌟 Lighthouses have long symbolised guidance, safety, and reassurance.
-Inspired by their symbolic power, we've designed **Guiding Glow** to nurture the connection between parents and their children studying abroad.
-Just as a lighthouse guides ships safely home, our device offers parents subtle reassurance that their children are safe and sound, without intrusion.
+Drawing inspiration from this symbolism, we've designed **Guiding Glow** to nurture the connection between parents and their children studying abroad.
+Just as a lighthouse guides ships safely home, our device offers parents the subtle reassurance that their children are safe and sound.
 ---
 ## 📖 Background